rajeshv23/twydev.github.io/_posts/2019-12-30-aws-associate-developer-part5.md

   - all at once
   - rolling = hot swap existing services in batches
   - rolling with additional batches = rolling, with one extra new batch
+    - only cause inconsistency, if first batch succeeds, but subsequent batches fails
   - immutable = deploy brand new services
   - blue/green = deploy brand new environment, then redirect traffic using CNAME
+    - only swap traffic when succeed
 - Configs
   - most configs are stored in `.ebextensions` directory